thu-vis/JittorVis/README.md

-# JittorVis

-Visual understanding of deep learning model.
+# JittorVis: Visual understanding of deep learning model

 JittorVis provides the visualization and tooling needed for machine learning experimentation:
 * Observe the hierarchical structure of the model computational graph